On ultrafilter extensions of first-order models and ultrafilter interpretations: Extending the ultrafilter extension procedure

 \begin{proof} Let $k<\omega$, pick for all $i<k$ arbitrary $\boldsymbol{a}_i\in X_1\times\ldots\times X_n$ and $B_i\subseteq Y$ open in~$Y$, and show that, whenever the basic open set $\bigcap_{i<k}O_{\boldsymbol{a}_i,B_i}$ is nonempty, then it contains a~point~$\wt{f}$ for some $f\in S^{X_1\times\ldots\times X_n}$.
 Note that if some of the~$\boldsymbol{a}_i$ coincide, say, $\boldsymbol{a}_i=\boldsymbol{a}_j$ for all $i,j\in A$ and some $A\subseteq k$, then $\bigcap_{i\in A}B_i$ is nonempty whenever so is $\bigcap_{i<k}O_{\boldsymbol{a}_i,B_i}$.
 So we can assume w.l.g.~that all the~$\boldsymbol{a}_i$ are distinct.
 Then any $f\in S^{X_1\times\ldots\times X_n}$ satisfying $f(\boldsymbol{a}_i)\in B_i\cap S$ for all $i<k$, is as required. \end{proof}

-\begin{q*} Does this remain true, moreover, for the full pointwise convergence topology?
+\begin{question} Does this remain true, moreover, for the full pointwise convergence topology?
 The answer is affirmative for unary maps, i.e.~the set $\{\wt{f}:f\in S^X\}$ is dense in $C(\scc X,Y)$.
 What happens for binary maps?
-(Problem~1 in Section~5.) \end{q*}
+(Problem~\ref{prb: 1}.) \end{question}

-\begin{remarks*} One may ask whether the usual (unrestricted) pointwise convergence topology on the set $RC_{X_1,\ldots,X_{n-1}}(\scc X_1,\ldots,\scc X_n,Y)$ is compact, or equivalently, whether the set forms a~closed subspace of the compact Hausdorff space $Y^{\scc X_1\times\ldots\times\scc X_n}$ with the Tychonoff product topology.
-If~this would be the case, we could use this more standard topology for our purpose.
+\begin{remark} One may ask whether the usual (unrestricted) pointwise convergence topology on the set $RC_{X_1,\ldots,X_{n-1}}(\scc X_1,\ldots,\scc X_n,Y)$ is compact, or equivalently, whether the set forms a~closed subspace of the compact Hausdorff space $Y^{\scc X_1\times\ldots\times\scc X_n}$ with the Tychonoff product topology.
+If~this would be the case, we could use this more common topology for our purpose.
 Let us show that the answer is in the negative, even for unary maps.

 1. The set $C(\scc X,\scc Y)$ endowed with the pointwise convergence topology is not compact.